dojot/docs/source/tutorials/using-web-interface.rst

    templates was created and, afterwards a new attribute also called ``level`` was added to ``ThermTemplate``.

-   When this happens, no modification is applied to the template (although it remains in the template card - so the user can figure out what is happening.
+   When this happens, no modification is applied to the template (no attribute named "level" related to the "ThermTemplate" is created).
+However, it remains in the template card so the user can figure out what is happening.
-   If the user refreshes the page, it will be reverted to what it was before the modification).
+   If the user refreshes the page, it will be reverted to what it was before the modification.

 Now the physical devices can send messages to dojot.
-There a few things to pay attention to: as we defined the MQTT topic (all devices will send to ``/devices/thermometer`` topic), the devices must identify themselves using the ``client-id`` parameter from MQTT protocol.
+There are few things to pay attention to: as we defined the MQTT topic (all devices will send to ``/devices/thermometer`` topic), the devices must identify themselves using the ``client-id`` parameter from MQTT protocol.
 Another way of doing that is to just use the default topic scheme (which is ``/{SERVICE}/{DEVICE_ID}/attrs``.